 We do not know at this time if COVID-19 would cause problems during pregnancy or affect the health of the baby after birth.

 Will the Coronavirus Harm My fetus if I Get It?

-We don’t know of any specific risks to pregnant women other that the general risks of being ill.
+We don’t know of any specific risks to pregnant women other than the general risks of being ill.

 Why Isn’t There a Vaccine or a Treatment?

 This is a new virus.
-It take years to develop vaccines and medications to new illnesses.
+It can take years to develop vaccines and medications for new illnesses.
 Treatments have to be created then tested to make sure they are both safe and effective.
 This work is currently underway but right now, prevention is your best defense.

 What Is Moreland Doing to Protect Patients Who Visit the Clinics?

 We are asking all patients who enter our clinic to use hand sanitizer to protect all patients, staff, and other employees.